 Further reviews of the HHSRS by the Chartered Institute of Environmental Health (2017) and the Housing, Communities and Local Government Select Committee as part of its wider inquiry into the private rented sector over 2017-18, concluded that there were grounds for updating the guidance.
 At the time (June 2018), the Government said they would consider updating the guidance but rejected the introduction of quality standards.

 On 26 October 2018 the Minister, Heather Wheeler, announced that the HHSRS would be reviewed:

 The review will also look at whether to introduce minimum standards for common health and safety problems in rental accommodation in order to keep renters safe.

-A scoping study is now underway.
-The Ministry of Housing, Communities and Local Government (MHCLG) has commissioned RHE Global to identify the extent to which the HHSRS needs to be updated and revised, including exploring the scope for setting minimum standards as part of the HHSRS framework.
-Responses to an online questionnaire are due to be submitted by 24 February 2019.
-The outputs from the questionnaire “will be used to develop a specification for any actual review of the HHSRS.”
+The Ministry of Housing, Communities and Local Government (MHCLG) commissioned RHE Global to identify the extent to which the HHSRS needed to be updated and revised, including exploring the scope for setting minimum standards as part of the HHSRS framework.
+Responses to an online questionnaire had to be submitted by 24 February 2019.
+The Government said the outputs from the questionnaire “will be used to develop a specification for any actual review of the HHSRS.”